theohbrothers/PSModulePublisher/README.md

 ## Best practices

-- Use a tagged commit of `PSModulePublisher` in your main project.
+- Use only tagged commits of `PSModulePublisher` in your main project.
 - Ensure your main project's CI file(s) is configured to use the CI templates of [`PSModulePublisher`](https://github.com/theohbrothers/PSModulePublisher) and that the commit used matches that of `PSModulePublisher` used in your main project.